AdrianN17/Eclipso_server/README.md

 ## Test

-- Tested in ubuntu with vps
+- Tested in Ubuntu with vps

-- Tested in trisquel with virtualbox
+- Tested in Trisquel with virtualbox

-- Tested in windows 10 with lovec.exe
+- Tested in Windows 10 with lovec.exe

 ## Comands lines: